 We will present regression results for equation 1 in Table 6.
 When assessing ORS dispensing/prescribing, we expect to find a positive and significant coefficient on "ask for ORS" and a negative and significant coefficient on "ask for antibiotics".
 This will imply that provider dispensing of ORS is sensitive to patient preferences.
-When assessing antibiotics dispensing/prescribing, we expect to find a negative and significant coefficient on "ask for ORS" and a positive and significant coefficient on "ask for antibiotics".
+When assessing antibiotics dispensing/prescribing, we expect to find a negative and significant coefficient on "ask for ORS" and a positive and significant coefficient on "ask for ORS" and a positive and significant coefficient on "ask for antibiotics".
 This will imply that provider dispensing of antibiotics is sensitive to patient preferences.
+We expect the coefficient on "ask for ORS" and a positive and significant coefficient on "ask for antibiotics".
+This will imply that provider dispensing of antibiotics is sensitive to patient preferences.
 We expect the coefficient on "assigned ORS supply" to be positive and significant which will imply that providing ORS to providers increases ORS dispensing and that lack of availability of ORS at the clinic could be an important barrier.

 Table 6.
 Impact of patient preferences and ORS supply on treatment for child diarrhea (regression results from equation 1)

 (1) (2) (3) (4)

-RS or prescribed Antibiotics dispensed or prescrib
+ORS dispensed ORS dispensed or prescribed Antibiotics dispensed Antibiotics dispensed or prescribed

 Ask for ORS

 Ask for antibiotics

 Assigned ORS supply

 Severe case

 Observations

 R-squared

 SP fixed-effects Yes Yes Yes Yes

-Selected Covariates No Yes No Yes

-Notes: This table will present coefficients from 4 regressions using equation
+Notes: This table will present coefficients from 4 regressions using equation 1.